packetninja/topology_converter/documentation/auto_mgmt_network/README.md

 * OOB-mgmt-server is created using Ubuntu1604
 * OOB-mgmt-switch is created using the default CumulusCommunity/cumulus-vx image
   * A link between the oob-mgmt-server:mgmt_net <--> oob-mgmt-switch:swp1 is created
-  * A link from Eth0 of each device is created to the next available port on oob-mgmt-switch starting with swp2
+  * A link from eth0 of each device is created to the next available port on oob-mgmt-switch starting with swp2
 * DHCP Server installed on oob-mgmt-server
-  * If "mgmt_ip=" is specified on the oob-mgmt-server that IP address will be applied to the eth1 interface.
-DHCP will be configured for the mgmt_ip subnet based on the CIDR mask that is provided.
+  * If `mgmt_ip=` is specified on the oob-mgmt-server that IP address will be applied to the eth1 interface.
+DHCP will be configured for the `mgmt_ip` subnet based on the CIDR mask that is provided.
     * The first 10-50 hosts of any subnet are reserved as a generic DHCP range.
-    * It is recommended to statically assign mgmt_ip addresses for other hosts outside the first 10-50 hosts in the subnet to avoid collisions with the generic DHCP range.
+    * It is recommended to statically assign `mgmt_ip` addresses for other hosts outside the first 10-50 hosts in the subnet to avoid collisions with the generic DHCP range.
-    * It is recommended to have your oob-mgmt-server mgmt_ip configured with .254 as the last octet
+    * It is recommended to have your oob-mgmt-server `mgmt_ip` configured with .254 as the last octet
-  * If "mgmt_ip=" is not specified in the oob-mgmt-server node definition, a default value of 192.168.200.254 is assumed and DHCP will be handled using the 192.168.200.0/24 subnet (192.168.200.10-192.168.200.50).
+  * If `mgmt_ip=` is not specified in the oob-mgmt-server node definition, a default value of 192.168.200.254 is assumed and DHCP will be handled using the 192.168.200.0/24 subnet (192.168.200.10-192.168.200.50).
-  * If "mgmt_ip=" is specified in node definitions, a MAC entry will be created for the Eth0 port on each device associated with the provided "mgmt_ip" address for that node.
+  * If `mgmt_ip=` is specified in node definitions, a MAC entry will be created for the Eth0 port on each device associated with the provided `mgmt_ip` address for that node.
 (OOB-Switch will be statically addressed)
 * Ansible Installed on oob-mgmt-server
   * Ansible Hostfile prebuilt and installed to /etc/ansible/hosts based on nodes and management IPs
 * /etc/hosts file pre-built on oob-mgmt-server